martinezpenya/PRG_CFGS_2223/UD02/UD02_ejercicios_EN.md

 # Activities

-1. What is a thread or thread?
+1. What is a thread?
    a) A small process that runs in its own memory space.
    b) A small computing unit that runs independently.
    c) A small unit of computation that runs within the context of a process.